 - Cleanser: Beautycounter’s Charcoal Bar.
 I ADORE this charcoal bar.
 Though before the trip it lived in the shower as my shower-time body/face wash, it really helped my tired skin detox and recover after long days of makeup.
 I’ve used this product as a daily body wash for months and was blown away by how it helped significantly reduce my upper-back breakouts.
 Unlike other bar soaps, this charcoal bar doesn’t leave my skin feeling dry or tight.
 It has a nice lather, helps to pull impurities from the skin, and kept me from relying on harsh hotel bar soap for body wash.
 I kept my bar in a sealed bag for the trip and can say that with heavy use, I still have well over half of the bar left.

-- Toner: Primally Pure's Rose + Mint Complexion Mist.
-I love all of Primally Pure's products, but this complexion mist may be my favorite.
+Primally Pure’s Rose + Mint Complexion Mist.
+(UPDATE: I now use the Everything Spray!)
+I love all of Primally Pure’s products, but this complexion mist may be my favorite.
 It really helps to soothe my redness-prone skin.
-To use, I'd simply spritz my face with 3-4 sprays after washing and before moisturizing.
+To use, I’d simply spritz my face with 3-4 sprays after washing and before moisturizing.
 My skin feels noticeably more moisturized when I use this spray pre-lotion!

 BONUS: the makeup-remover I can’t leave home without: